When people talk about design system documentation, they often mean:

 Here’s the bit where I tell you I don’t really have an answer.

-I’m a content designer thinking about a content problem, and I don’t yet know what’s technically possible, but one of the ways I think we could start to solve this problem is with structured content and headless publishing.
+I’m a content designer thinking about a content problem, and I don’t yet know what’s technically possible, but one of the ways I think we could start to solve this problem is with structured content.

 Structured content is content that has been broken down into its constituent elements, which are then categorised, tagged and named.